The Town of Billerica and SVT collaboratively manage the Vietnam Veterans Park and Ralph Hill Conservation Area.

 Two of SVT’s parcels here are separated by the Concord River: Ralph Hill Wood Lot sits on the west side of the river and Ralph Hill Homestead sits on the east.
 Dr. Charles Stearns donated these two parcels to SVT in 1989 and 1990.
 He named them after an ancestor who farmed the land in the 17th century.
 In 1991, Dr. Stearns' son, Jonathan, donated the small island midstream to SVT as well.

 The lower portion of the conservation area is characterized by a large area of white pine/oak forest that may provide suitable habitat for interior-nesting birds.
 The topography is varied, with high ridges and a steep slope down to the riverbank.
-The conservation area has considerable aesthetic appeal, with attractive river views and exposed bedrock formations.

 - Approximately 2,000 feet of frontage along the Concord River is part of the federally designated Wild and Scenic Rivers corridor.
 The large rock outcroppings and dramatic slopes down to the river are especially scenic.

 - Ralph Hill Homestead is a mixed pine and oak forest that includes white pines planted by Dr. Stearns’ father.